DevX32/qbx_pefcl/README.md

 <h2 align="center">qbx_pefcl</h2>

-This compatibility resource enables PEFCL to function properly with QBOX.
+This Compatibility Resource Enables PEFCL To Function Properly With QBOX.

 ## Installation Steps:

-1. Download this repository and place it in the `resources` directory.
+1. Download This Repository And Place It In The `resources` Directory.
-2. Add `ensure qbx_pefcl` to your `server.cfg` before pefcl.
+2. Add `ensure qbx_pefcl` To Your `server.cfg` Before Pefcl.
-3. Navigate to the `config.json` in `PEFCL` and make the following changes:
+3. Navigate To The `config.json` In `PEFCL` And Make The Following Changes:

     - Under `frameworkIntegration`:
         - `enabled`: `true`